Ten Things I Couldn’t Live Without

 Don’t bulk up your house with a baby bath.
 Just get a nice cheap bath support that you can put in the bottom of your existing bath.
 A tenner from Mothercare: sorted.
 These toweling covered ones are great and easily washable.
-Whilst you’re at it, also get a foam kneeler.
+Whilst you’re at it, also get a foam kneeler if you don't have carpet on your bathroom floor.
 You can thank me later.

 10. Antenatal/Mums group (NCT etc)

 The absolute BEST thing I ever did was sign up to an antenatal course.
-This was not because of the useful information about birth or because they tell you how to tell the difference between a braxton hicks and a real contraction.
+This was not because of the useful information about the imminent birth of your bump or because they explain to you how to tell the difference between a braxton hicks and a real contraction.
 But because, and VERY importantly, of the amazing friends I made.
 Hands down, becoming a parent is one of the most unexpectedly difficult and life altering experiences I have ever had - and being able to share it with a group of amazing ladies all going through it at the same time has been a life saver.
 I cannot recommend it enough.